-- Providing, maintaining and operating the requisite computer system and its operating and database software; - Maintenance of tables and profiles on lenders, guarantors and post-secondary education institutions that we work with; - Installing and testing new releases of the IFA System; - Participation in the IFA System users' group which is responsible for compliance of IFA-SLSS with the Higher Education Act and other applicable law; - Exchanges of data files with various third party trading partners; - Any necessary or desirable ancillary programming for loan servicing functionality not provided by IFA; and - Necessary or desirable internet functionality related to loan origination and servicing.
+- Providing, maintaining and operating the requisite computer system and its operating and database software; - Maintenance of tables and profiles on lenders, guarantors and post-secondary education institutions that we work with; - Installing and testing new releases of the licensed student loan servicing software; - Participation in the licensed student loan servicing software users' group which is responsible for compliance of the student loan servicing software with the Higher Education Act and other applicable law; - Exchanges of data files with various third party trading partners; - Any necessary or desirable ancillary programming for loan servicing functionality not provided by the licensed student loan servicing software; and - Necessary or desirable internet functionality related to loan origination and servicing.

 In addition to our own use of the OSLA Student Loan Servicing System, we provide, operate, support and maintain our system for remote use by certain OSLA Network lenders in their origination and interim servicing of FFEL Program loans from their premises.
-Under the remote arrangement, the OSLA Network lenders are required to sell, and we are required to purchase, their FFEL Program loans originated and serviced by the remote use of the OSLA Student Loan Servicing System.